Get a free, no obligation personal loan quote with rates as low as 9.99%

 With a 700 credit score, you can qualify for most personal loans, depending on the other factors your lender considers during their approval process.

-Typically, lenders want your credit scores to be at least 650 before they’ll approve you unless you’re applying with a company that specializes in clients with poor credit.
-This is particularly true with banks and credit unions, where approval standards are tougher.
+Typically, lenders want your credit score to be at least 650 before they approve you, unless you’re applying with a company that specializes in clients with poor credit.
+With a score of 700, you’ll be over this minimum threshold.

-If you need a personal loan but your credit scores are preventing you from qualifying with your financial institution, try applying with an alternative lender.
-Their requirements are often easier so getting approved may also be easier.
+If you need a personal loan but your credit score is preventing you from qualifying with your financial institution, try applying with an alternative lender.
+Their requirements are often easier, so you may have better luck getting approved.
 However, it’s important to note that these lenders often charge higher rates as a result.

 Car Loans And 700 Credit Scores

-A car loan can also be relatively easy to get with a 700 credit score.
+A car loan can also be relatively easy to get approved for with a 700 credit score.
 In fact, some financing locations will approve you with lower credit scores and may focus their approval process on other criteria.
-When it comes to taking on a car loan, the most important thing to do is to not overextend yourself.
-We all want to drive a nice car, but it’s important to choose the one you can comfortably afford.
+Since a car loan is secured by your vehicle, you may be able to get a car loan with a credit score much lower than 700.

 Mortgages And 700 Credit Scores

-Don’t forget that your credit scores are only one piece of the puzzle when it comes to getting approved for a mortgage.
-You will need to pass the mortgage stress test, have an adequate down payment of at least 5%, and have a manageable debt-to-income ratio, just to name a few requirements.
+Since a credit score of 700 is slightly over the 680 minimum, you may be able to qualify for a mortgage.
+However, your credit score is only one piece of the puzzle when it comes to getting approved for a mortgage.
+You may also need to pass the mortgage stress test, have a minimum down payment of at least 5% (depending on the purchase price), and have a manageable debt-to-income ratio, just to name a few.

-How To Improve Your Credit Score From Fair To Excellent
+How To Improve Your Credit Score From Good To Excellent

-Your payment history makes up about 35% of your credit scores.
-If you consistently pay your debts as stated in your contract, you could see your credit score improve.
+Your payment history often makes up about 35% of your credit score calculation.
+If you consistently pay your debts on time and in full, you could see your credit score improve over time.

 Lower Your Credit Utilization Ratio

+Your credit utilization ratio refers to the amount of credit you’re using relative to your total credit.
 By increasing your credit limit and spending less of your available credit, you may be able to lower your credit utilization ratio.
+This is another important factor that influences your credit score.
 Experts recommend a ratio of 30% or lower for the best results.

 Check For Errors On Your Credit Report